What happens if you don't leave a will?

 - Remoter issue – grandchildren, great-grandchildren and so on: your direct descendants in later generations than your children.

 - Per stirpes – Latin for ‘by branch’.
 This means that each branch of the family gets an equal share of your estate.
 For example, if you had three children, each of them would get a third of the total.
-But if one of your three children died before you, their children would share their parent’s third of the estate between them.
+But if one of your three children died before you, that deceased child’s children would share their parent’s third of the estate between them.

 - Chattels – things you own, like furniture, jewellery, cars or books.